thejsway/thejsway/manuscript/appendix02.md

 * Since they may contain multiple elements, arrays are named **plurally** or suffixed with `List`: `movies` or `movieList`, but not `movie`.
 * To distinguish them from other variables, DOM elements are suffixed with `Element` (or `Elements` for array-like variables): `divElement` rather than simply `div`.

+!!! warning

-W> Like many other languages, JavaScript is **case sensitive**.
+    Like many other languages, JavaScript is **case sensitive**.
 For example, `myVariable` and `myvariable` are two different variable names.
 Be careful!

 ## Code formatting